tylerkeesling/batterup-client/README.md

 For the time being, you can log in with my email: tyler.keesling@gmail.com and the password: "password"

+Please feel free to play around with the data!
 Some features have been disabled for privacy purposes.

 ## Built With